spannerisms/SpriteAnimator/README.md

 * For end-user control, consecutive identical animation steps are merged.
 For example: when neutral poses are off, attack right has 9 steps with a sword and 7 steps without.
 This is because in step pairs [1,2] and [8,9], Link does not change his pose, but the sword still moves.
 * The character sprite in the zap animation disappears every other frame.
 This is to emulate Link's invincibility flicker, which the animation is never seen without.
 * Ether is a very long animation because there are palette swaps every 4 frames in Link's final pose.
+* Some sword sprites are incorrect.
+Swords suck.
 * For categorization, neutral poses are not considered.

 ## Animation oddities that are not errors